wooriapt/jekyll-now/about.md

 ### Estonia Blockchin Lab.
 ![_config.yml]({{ site.baseurl }}/images/About-US_web.jpg)
 <!--![_config.yml]({{ site.baseurl }}/images/1_smE2TyCcRv8sa0RZY9GSzw.png)-->
+**Dear CUBE ON community**
+Please see an updated version of our roadmap below.
+Details of our plans will be announced one by one going forward.
+Please see an updated version of our roadmap below.

+We thank you for your support.

+**About us:**
+CUBE ON is an Estonia-based blockchain Lab. with roots in Korea.
+We use blockchain technology to create practical and innovative solutions for companies, helping them unlock new markets.
+Estonia blockchain Lab is developing an ecosystem for the incubation of projects that have the potential to benefit from blockchain technology.

+**Estonia blockchain lab four core businesses include**

+- a smart wallet called CUBE,
+- a Token Factory
+- BlockChain Loyalty Programs
+- P to P Cryptoexchange
+- altcoin Mall

+and ICO Support Program,

 **More Information**
 ICO Landing Service page for your cryptocurrency project
 Decentralized Consulting Platform for ICO Developers, Advisors, Crypto-Experts and Investors.